 UX careers around the world

-The designer role as a guide to UX career
+Knowing the designer role as a guide for your UI UX designer career path

 Transitioning into a UX career